kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 -- Problem: Mixed return types cause conversion issues SELECT
     CASE
-        WHEN Salary > 80000 THEN Salary      -- Returns number
+        WHEN BaseSalary > 80000 THEN BaseSalary      -- Returns number
-        WHEN Salary > 50000 THEN 'Medium'    -- Returns string
+        WHEN BaseSalary > 50000 THEN 'Medium'    -- Returns string
         ELSE NULL                            -- Returns NULL
     END AS Result
 FROM Employees;